Top 10 Natural Attractions in Hawke’s Bay

 10. The Mohaka River

-Not only is the Mohaka River a top white water rafting destination in New Zealand, it is a breathtaking natural attraction in Hawke’s Bay.
+Not only is the Mohaka River a top white water rafting destination in New Zealand, but it is also a breathtaking natural attraction in Hawke’s Bay.
 Steep river gorges make up a scenic white water rafting trip, where ancient sea fossils can be seen embedded in the river rocks.
 Discover caves, waterfalls and sensational views the whole way on a white water rafting trip or enjoy the scenery from one of the Department of Conservation campsites.

 Location: State Highway 2, Northern Hawke’s Bay